-Cherrilee is set up to become The Lizard in a later story, but in Flutterhulk takes on the role of Sterns/The Leader as the scientist Fluttershy goes to for help.
+Cherrilee is set up to become The Lizard in The Spectacular Spider-Colt, but in her first appearance in Flutterhulk, she takes on the role of Sterns/The Leader as the scientist Fluttershy goes to for help.

 Also in Flutterhulk, Snowflake is in the role of Blonsky/The Abomination, but when he eventually transforms he turns into the Red Hulk.

 Chrysalis takes on the role of Laufey in Soar, but by the end of the story has essentially become the Skrull Queen.